Contrasting Spotify Technology (SPOT) and The Competition

 Summary

-Spotify Technology competitors beat Spotify Technology on 7 of the 12 factors compared.
+Spotify Technology peers beat Spotify Technology on 8 of the 13 factors compared.

 Spotify Technology Company Profile